HONG KONG BAPTIST UNIVERSITY

 5. Personal data of Students of the University, including personal particulars, family data, education background, academic and assessment records, as well as senate resolutions, are kept for registration, academic and administrative communication, statistical purposes as well as provision of student welfare services.
 Upon graduation of students, their personal data and basic study information will be transferred to the Alumni Affairs Office of the University and become Alumni data.

-6. Personal data of Alumni, Donors and Prospective Donors are collected, kept and used for the purposes of sending news and updates, invitation to the University events and gatherings, data analyses and generation of statistical reports.
+6. Personal data of Alumni, Donors and Prospective Donors are collected, kept and used for the purposes of handling donation related matters, sending news and updates, invitation to the University events and gatherings, data analyses and generation of statistical reports.

 Should you have any queries concerning the Policy,